GalSim-developers/GalSim-Euclid-Like/config/README.md

 galsim was.yaml
 ```

-You might want to specify some config entries in the command line, like:
+You might want to specify some config entries in the command line, likes:
 ```bash
 galsim was.yaml input.obseq_data.visit=33690 image.CCD=1
 ```